StatCan/aaw/docs/en/Storage.md

 # Overview

-The platform provides several main types of storage:
+The platform provides several types of storage:

 - Disk (also called Volumes on the Notebook Server creation screen)
 - Bucket ("Blob" or S3 storage, provided through MinIO)
 - Data Lakes (coming soon)

-Depending on your use case, either may be most suitable:
+Depending on your use case, either disk or bucket may be most suitable:

 |   Type |                                                       Simultaneous Users |                                                   Speed | Total size               | Sharable with Other Users            |
 | -----: | -----------------------------------------------------------------------: | ------------------------------------------------------: | ------------------------ | ------------------------------------ |